dapsteveamos/dapsteveamos/README.md

-- 👋 Hi, I’m @dapsteveamos
+- 👋 Hi, I’m Steve Amos
-- 👀 I’m a Graphics and Web Designer...
+- 👀 I’m a Graphics & Web Designer | Web Developer | Video Editor
-- 🌱 I’m currently learning more as things are always update
+- 🌱 I’m currently learning at BYU idaho
 - 💞️ I’m looking to collaborate on with you getting your desired Website, Designs and Videos
 - 📫 How to reach me via WhatsApp or phone +234 9166577130 or via gmail: dapsteveamos@gmail.com